jim-cooley/simple-parser/doc/flow_operators.md

 &#124; | `chain` or `pipe` | Connects transform functions together, producing a flow of data through various transformations `>>` | `apply` | Assigns the product of a series of flow transitions to storage.
 Example: `a >> b`, would be equivalent to `b` = `a`
 `=>` | `produce` or `yield` |  Used as a pattern substitution / ananymous function declaration.
 Example: `x => x + 1` would apply the anonymous function `x + 1`, where `x` occurred.
 In this case, `x` is an anonymous variable and its name does not matter.
 The expression could also be written: ` _ => _ + 1`
+`->` | `raise` | Used to raise a signal or invoke a function for each non-zero value in the dataset.
+Raise is similar to `apply` in that it could send the output to variable or dataset, but unlike `apply`, values would aggretate in the destination.

 ## Valid Forms